TolgaOk/nestedtuple/README.md

 pip install -e .
 ```

-> Note: There is no requirements!
+> Note: There are no additional requirements!